CoReACTER/coreacter.github.io/research.md

 ## Electrochemical Transformations

 Electrochemistry is well poised to help us reduce greenhouse gas emissions and mitigate the disastrous effects of anthropogenic climate change.
-Battery energy storage is replacing internal-combustion engines in vehicles and is helping to store excess solar and wind energy in the power grid, while electrocatalysis could potentially replace traditional thermochemical synthesis routes to feedstock chemicals (e.g., ammonia) and value-added products.
+Battery energy storage is replacing internal-combustion engines in vehicles and is helping to store excess solar and wind energy in the power grid, while electrocatalysis could potentially replace traditional thermochemical synthesis routes to feedstock chemicals and value-added products.

 Unfortunately, electrochemical reactions are in general less well understood than thermochemical organic reactions, and as a result, progress towards next-generation energy-dense batteries and efficient electrosyntheses is slow.
 We believe that CRNs informed by first-principles simulations can change this and drive electrification forwards.
 We use CRNs to identify reaction mechanisms and understand what is going on in complex environments, such as the solid electrolyte interphase (SEI) in metal-ion batteries.
 By comparing the outcomes of different simulations, we can also leverage CRNs as an electrochemical design tool.